-With the growing popularity of data science and statistical learning, the value of open data sources is also increasing.
-Data gathered from real world situations is of paramount importance as it helps researchers learn patterns and trends and create models for predictive analysis.
-Transfer learning is an area of machine learning, where it has been shown that knowledge acquired from data from one domain can be successfully applied to make predictions and decisions about a domain that has little or no data.
+With the growing popularity of data science and statistical learning, open data sources’ value is also growing.
+Data gathered from real-world situations helps researchers learn patterns and trends and create models for predictive analysis.
+Where no or limited data is available, however, data scientists have found a solution.
+Transfer learning, another area of machine learning, takes data from one domain and successfully applies it to make predictions and decisions to fill that gap.

 Repository 1: Data.gov

-Data.gov is hosted by U.S. General Services Administration, Technology Transformation Service.
-This service was started in 2009 to provide public access to large datasets.
-There are 312,142 datasets from a wide range of areas like commerce, agriculture, defense, education, aeronautics, transportation and much more.
-The data is available in CSV, JSON and XML formats for easy access.
+The US General Services Administration, Technology Transformation Service hosts Data.gov.
+Since 2009, this service has provided public access to large datasets.
+Also, there are 312,142 datasets from various areas like commerce, agriculture, defense, education, aeronautics, and transportation.
+For easy access, the data comes in CSV, JSON, and XML formats.

-The United States Census Bureau maintains a comprehensive demographic data of U.S. population.
-The data related to income, employment, education, health, business and economy along with other areas for different regions, counties and states is maintained.
+The United States Census Bureau is another US source that maintains extensive population and demographic data.
+Here you will find data related to income, employment, education, health, business, and the economy for different US regions, counties, and states.

 Repository 3: United Kingdom Data Service

-The UK Data Service hosts data related to eduction, environment, ethnicity, housing, health and many other social and economic areas.
-Users can easily browse data by theme or type.
-Teaching datasets for research purposes are also available.
+The UK Data Service hosts education, environment, ethnicity, housing, health, and other social and economic data.
+You can easily browse data by theme or type.
+They also have teaching datasets for research purposes.

 Repository 4: Gov.UK